Efficient Degradation-agnostic Image Restoration via Channel-Wise Functional Decomposition and Manifold Regularization: Experiments

 \section{Experiments}

-We conduct experiments adhering to the protocols of prior general image restoration works \cite{potlapalli2023promptir,zhang2023ingredient} under four settings: \textit{(i) All-in-One (3Degradations)}, \textit{(ii) All-in-One (5Degradations)}, \textit{(iii) Mixed Degradation Setting}, \textit{(iv) Adverse Weather Removal Setting}, and \textit{(v) Zero-Shot Setting}.
-More experimental details and the dataset introduction are provided in our \textit{Supp.
-Mat.}
+We conduct experiments adhering to the protocols of prior general image restoration works \citep{potlapalli2023promptir,zhang2023ingredient} under 5 settings: \textit{(a) 3 Degradations)}, \textit{(b) 5 Degradations)}, \textit{(c) Mixed Degradation}, \textit{(d) Adverse Weather Removal}, and \textit{(e) Zero-Shot}.
+The implementation and experimental details, and the dataset description are provided in the appendix.
+Our code, checkpoints, and visual results are available via: \href{https://github.com/Amazingren/MIRAGE}{\texttt{https://github.com/Amazingren/MIRAGE}}.